When you go on vacation, do your prayers take a hike?

-Vacation plans can present their own set of challenges.
+But vacation plans can present their own set of challenges.
 A consensus among family members has to be reached.
-Various alliances are formed, treacherous behaviour is to be expected, “mom is right, we should go to Europe this year,” says the conniving child while winking at his father.
-Bargains are negotiated, treaties are signed “You may have 3 consecutive Pizza nights preceding and following the vacation should we go to Cuba instead of Disney”.
+Various alliances are formed, treacherous behavior is to be expected, “mom is right, we should go to Europe this year,” says the conniving child while winking at his father.
+We negotiated bargains, treaties are signed “You may have 3 consecutive Pizza nights preceding and following the vacation should we go to Cuba instead of Disney”.
 The process is lengthy, the decisions are many and the words ‘Vacation Plans’ are added to the Family’s daily prayer list.

-The Family’s Daily Prayer.
-Hold that thought.
-We will circle back to that in July, we are still in or about March and the vacation plans have not yet been finalized.
-Various family members have yet to be consulted (cousins, aunts, uncles, grandparents) and confirm whether they will join us or not.
+But we are already in March and the vacation plans have not yet been completed as various family members have yet to be consulted (cousins, aunts, uncles, grandparents) and confirm whether or not they will join us.

-For now, the Family’s Daily Prayer refers to vacation plans as a concept and we pray to be guided in our decision.
-As this is the only time the family will spend together, throughout the year, and there are financial ramifications to the decision, we need all the wisdom in the world to pick a destination that will be safe but fun, different and exotic (hopefully without exotic animals, aka poisonous snakes), with reliable healthcare facilities and a stable government, where the children will be entertained and the food will be more than just palpable.
-As you can see, there is a lot to pray about during the Family’s daily Prayer.
+So for now, the Family’s Daily Prayer refers to vacation plans as a concept and we pray to be guided in our decision.
+As this is the only time the family will spend together, throughout the year, and there are financial ramifications to the decision, we need all the wisdom in the world to pick a destination that will be safe but fun, different, and exotic (hopefully without exotic animals, aka poisonous snakes), with reliable healthcare facilities and a stable government, where the children will be entertained and the food will be more than just palpable.
+As you can see, there is a lot to pray about during the Family’s daily prayer.

-Fast Forward to a few weeks before the vacation, it is now time for the count-down to begin, for the ‘packing lists’ to be written down (google searches having assisted in compiling data on ‘what you absolutely need to survive a family vacation with young ones’) and the suitcases have been dragged up from the basement (or the shed or garage or wherever they languish in wait throughout the year till their moment of glory when they are treated liked guests of honour) and flung open wherever the kids have not built forts (Yes, the Kitchen may be the only room available, no shame in admitting that) and slowly filled as the hours move closer to the first day of Vacation.
+Fast Forward to a few weeks before the vacation, it is now time for the count-down to begin, for the ‘packing lists’ to be written (google searches help compile data on ‘what you absolutely need to survive a family vacation with young ones’) and the suitcases have been dragged up from the basement (or the shed or garage or wherever they languish in wait throughout the year till their moment of glory when they are treated liked guests of honor) and flung open wherever the kids have not built forts (Yes, the Kitchen may be the only room available, no shame in admitting that) and slowly filled as the hours move closer to the first day of Vacation.
 Up to and including that day, the Family’s Daily Prayer is going strong.

 Why is that?

-Is it simply part of our routine or a sustaining life force?
+Is it simply part of our routine, or is it a sustaining life force?

-Do we do it so our children might learn to Pray or because we can’t live without communicating with our Heavenly Father on a daily basis?
+Do we do it so our children might learn to pray or because we can’t live without communicating with our Heavenly Father daily?